khalil-cse/leaf_diseases_ditection/README.md

 # leaf_diseases_ditection
-we can do ditect two types of leaf
+we can do detect two types of leaf